"The true vocation is to have his passion as a profession."

 I also had to set up many traps to force the player to alternate between different Pokémon, each being a predefined location in the level.

 Thus, each level took a considerable amount of time to design between the thinking, production and testing phase to avoid a Pokémon getting stuck in a portion of the level.
-Super Pokémon Run is scheduled for the end of 2018 As I write these lines, Super Pokémon Run is in "Beta" version.
+As I write these lines, Super Pokémon Run is in "Beta" version.

 This means that all features and levels are present but that the game has many bugs that will be fixed by its release.